Colony of British Columbia (1858–1866): Background

-With the signing of the Treaty of Washington in 1846, which established the US border along the 49th parallel, the HBC moved the headquarters of its western operations from Fort Vancouver on the Columbia River (present day Vancouver, Washington) to the newly established Fort Victoria, on the southern tip of Vancouver Island.
+With the signing of the Treaty of Washington in 1846, which established the U.S. border along the 49th parallel, the HBC moved the headquarters of its western operations from Fort Vancouver on the Columbia River (present day Vancouver, Washington) to the newly established Fort Victoria, on the southern tip of Vancouver Island.
 Vancouver Island and the surrounding Gulf Islands in the Strait of Georgia were organized as a crown colony in 1849.
 Meanwhile, the mainland continued to function under the de facto administration of the HBC, whose chief executive, James Douglas, was also governor of Vancouver Island.
 The non-Indigenous mainland population during this time never exceeded about 150 at Fort Victoria, mostly HBC employees and their families.

 Governorship of James Douglas

 By 1857, Americans and British were beginning to respond to rumors of gold in the Thompson River area.
 Almost overnight, some ten to twenty thousand men moved into the region around present-day Yale, British Columbia, sparking the Fraser Canyon Gold Rush.
 Governor Douglas - who had no legal authority over New Caledonia – stationed a gunboat at the entrance of the Fraser River to exert such authority by collecting licences from prospectors attempting to make their way upstream.
 To normalize its jurisdiction, and undercut any HBC claims to the resource wealth of the mainland, the district was converted to a Crown colony on 2 August 1858 by the Parliament of the United Kingdom, and given the name British Columbia.
 Douglas was offered the governorship of the new colony by the British colonial secretary, Sir Edward Bulwer-Lytton, provided that he sever his employment with the Hudson's Bay Company, which Douglas agreed to do, and received a knighthood.

 Immigration into the new colony obliged Douglas to act quickly to define regulations and create infrastructure.
 Magistrates and constables were hired, mining regulations drawn up, and town sites surveyed at Yale, Hope and Fort Langley to discourage squatting on crown land.
 In addition, roads were constructed into the areas of greatest mining exploration around Lillooet and Lytton.
 The colony, however, was not immediately granted a representative colonial assembly because of uncertainty as to whether the gold rush would yield a stable, settled population.
 Douglas, who had conflicted with the assembly on Vancouver Island, was relieved.